GoogleCloudPlatform/gcsfuse/docs/semantics.md

 ### Unsupported object names

-Objects in GCS with double slashes '//' as a name or prefix are not supported in GCSfuse.
-Accessing a directory with such named files will cause an 'input/output error', as the Linux filesystem does not support files or directories named with a '/'.
+Objects in GCS with double slashes '//' in name or
+'/' as prefix in name are not supported in GCSfuse, as the Linux filesystem does not support files or directories with such name.
+These objects are ignored by GCSFuse during any file operations.
 The most common example of this is an object called, for example 'A//C.txt' where 'A' indicates a directory and 'C.txt' indicates a file, and is missing directory 'B/' between 'A/' and 'C.txt'.